Curious questions: Why do golf balls have dimples? And why are tennis balls furry?

 Without a nap a tennis ball travels much more quickly and further, making it difficult to control and keep within the perimeters of the court.
 It is almost impossible for the opponent to react to the shot, increasing the risk of injury and reducing the game, at best, to a succession of unanswered serves.

 The increased drag produced by the nap, though, slows the ball down to around a third of the speed that it left the server’s racket.
 While the loss of speed, further reduced when it bounces off the ground, increases the likelihood of the opponent returning the serve, it offers the server greater control.
-Experienced players use the drag force to make the ball spin in different directions using forehand and backhand shots which send their opponents scampering around the court in an attempt to reach the ball.
+Experienced players use the drag force to make the ball spin in different directions using forehand and backhand shots which send their opponents scampering around the court.

 The force with which a racquet hits a tennis ball soon damages the nap, which then impacts its performance and the players’ ability to control it.
 That is why professional players scrutinise the ball they pull out of their pocket before serving and why the umpire’s call of ‘new balls please’ frequently punctuates a match.